 Developers love automated testing and deployment, but up until recently, it has not been possible for voice apps.
-Luckily, with Bespoken’s suite of tools, first-class automation and testing are now achievable!
-We took one of our homegrown skills and used our new Virtual Device SDK for end-to-end tests, along with our unit-testing tools, and have turned it into a showcase for best practices for Alexa skill testing and automation.
+Luckily, with Bespoken’s suite of tools, first-class Alexa skill automation and testing are now achievable!
+We took one of our homegrown skills and used our set of testing tools, and have turned it into a showcase for best practices for Alexa skill testing and automation.

 We brought together: